Flying-Rat/Blog/_posts/2025-02-06-serialized-pipeline-unity.md

 1. One asset per pipeline definition.

-    - This helps prevent reference conflicts with other assets, though it allows for references if necessary.
-A significant advantage is the simplicity of seeing everything upfront.
-On the other hand, asset nesting can complicate the authoring process, especially when trying to keep the entire pipeline context in mind.
+    - This helps prevent reference conflicts between pipelines (the design outlined naturally flows towards this outcome, while still allowing reference assets if needed).
+A significant advantage is the simplicity of seeing everything upfront rather then using something like asset nesting, which can complicate the authoring process, especially when trying to keep the entire pipeline context in mind.

 2. Data and execution independence.